Downtown Kansas City

-Downtown Kansas City is the central business district (CBD) of Kansas City, Missouri and the Kansas City metropolitan area.
+Downtown Kansas City is the central business district (CBD) of Kansas City, Missouri and the Kansas City metropolitan area which contains 3.8% of the area's employment.
 It is between the Missouri River in the north, to 31st Street in the south; and from the Kansas–Missouri state line eastward to Bruce R. Watkins Drive as defined by the Downtown Council of Kansas City; the 2010 Greater Downtown Area Plan formulated by the City of Kansas City defines the Greater Downtown Area to be the city limits of North Kansas City and Missouri to the north, the Kansas–Missouri state line to the west, 31st Street to the south and Woodland Avenue to the east.
 However, the definition used by the Downtown Council is the most commonly accepted.

-In March 2012, Downtown Kansas City was selected as one of America's Best downtowns by Forbes magazine for its rich culture in arts, numerous fountains, upscale shopping, and various local cuisine – most notably barbecue.
+In March 2012, downtown Kansas City was selected as one of America's Best downtowns by Forbes magazine for its rich culture in arts, numerous fountains, upscale shopping, and local cuisine such as barbecue.

 Demographics

-According to the Downtown Council of Kansas City, as of 2013, the Downtown area has a population of 19,899 residents with 11,790 housing units and a median household income of $61,491.
-Also as of 2013, Downtown has 137 units under construction and 1,326 in the planning stages.
+In 2021, the Downtown Council reported a population of 31,229 residents and a median household income of $70,254.

-The United States Census in 2010 suggests Downtown has a population of 22,576, though this may include land outside the district boundaries defined by the Downtown Council of Kansas City.

-Population of 28000 in 2020 census.

 In 2000, the population may have been as low as 10,000 people with 7,330 units.
-In 2005, Downtown Kansas City had a population density of approximately 5617 PD/sqmi in its 3.0 sqmi area.
+In 2005, the population density was approximately 5617 PD/sqmi in its 3.0 sqmi area.
 According to Local Market reports, Downtown houses approximately 20000000 sqft of office space.
-However, the vacancy of this space is at about 15%.
-There are also about 12800000 sqft of Class A&B office space in Downtown, with a vacancy rate of 15.9%.
-There are over 100,000 employees working in the Downtown area.
+However, the vacancy of this space was at about 15%.
+Downtown has about 12800000 sqft of Class A&B office space, with a vacancy rate of 15.9%, and over 100,000 employees.
 Downtown has a total of 5,606 hotel rooms, accounting for 22.5% of the total amount of hotel rooms in the metropolitan area.
 The average occupancy of these rooms is about 56.5%.
-As of 2007, about 2800000 sqft of office space are under construction in Downtown Kansas City.
+As of 2007, about 2800000 sqft of office space are under construction in downtown Kansas City.
 Current investments into downtown redevelopment have exceeded $6 billion.